 - 1. Anyone who is not a regular staff member or student of the school will be considered a visitor. - 2.
 Prior to entering the building, all visitors must show government issued photo identification and state the purpose of their visit.
 They will be required to sign the visitor's register and, if permission to carry out the purpose of their visit is granted, will be issued a visitor's identification badge.
 The identification badge created by the Raptor System must be worn at all times while in the school or on school grounds. - 3.
 Visitors must return the identification badge upon exiting. - 4.
 Building administrators or their designee may deny permission to visitors or may accompany visitors, where appropriate. - 5.
 Visitors attending school functions that are open to the public, such as Parent-Teacher Organization meetings or public gatherings, are not required to register. - 6.
 Visitors attending school functions during the school day, such as Mother's Day Tea or Student Recognition Events, must show government issued identification before entering the school building. - 7.
-Parents or citizens who wish to observe a classroom while school is in session are required to arrange such visits in advance with the classroom teacher(s)/building principal and/or designee in accordance with building procedures, so that class disruption is kept to a minimum. - 8.
 Visitors are expected not to take class time to discuss individual matters with teachers.
-Visitation will occur in a way that avoids or minimizes disruption to the normal learning process and the ordinary classroom routine. - 9.
+Visitation will occur in a way that avoids or minimizes disruption to the normal learning process and the ordinary classroom routine. - 8.
 Visitations by individuals other than parents/guardians shall be arranged directly between the building administrator and the individual making the request.
-The purpose of the visit will be made clear at that time in order to facilitate appropriate arrangements. - 10.
+The purpose of the visit will be made clear at that time in order to facilitate appropriate arrangements. - 9.
 Any unauthorized person on school property will be reported to the building principal or his or her designee.
 Unauthorized persons will be asked to leave.
-The police may be called if the situation warrants. - 11.
+The police may be called if the situation warrants. - 10.
 All visitors are expected to abide by the rules for public conduct on school property contained in this Code.